 Ontological Manicheism

 I. Introduction Before he reached his mature metaphysical view of being as gradual in the Republic (Allen 1961) , Plato claims that neither can negative facts explain positive facts, nor vice versa ( Phaedo 103b) (this is very likely a corollary of his principle of opposites according to which if A and B are of opposite ontological categories, A cannot explain B ( González-Varela and Barceló 2 023 ).
+After Plato, this principle pops up once and again through the history of Western Philosophy.
 Paulo Sergio Méndoza just informed me (on January 2024) that Kant held a similar ontological principle in his A New Explanation of the First Principles of Metaphysical Knowledge (September 27, 1755).
-Yet, it seems obvious that we explain positive facts by appealing to negative facts and vice versa, all the time.
-We say things like " Pat must be sick, because she would not have missed the party otherwise", "The Plant died because we forgot to water it", " The...
+In pages that seem to have come out directly off Plato, Schelling appeals a version of this principle on its rejection of Spinoza's teology.
+For Schelling, ...